Here's what some past applicants told us about the experience of interviewing to be a corps member.

 February 21, 2019

-You’ll do a 5-minute sample teach and participate in a short group activity.
+You’ll then complete a 5-minute sample teach and participate in a short case activity.

 “The personal interview gave me a chance to define myself as a leader and articulate the motivations that drive me to teach.”

 “They weren't the usual interview questions that I have been asked before, but they seemed to be more towards learning who I was and not just how I worked.”

 Throughout the day, you will also learn about Teach For America’s mission.

 “The commitment to service and TFA's mission and values were transparent and palpable.
 All of the nerves and anxieties were dispatched early on by the interviewer.”

 “The more I learn about the work Teach For America is doing the greater, I research ways to change the issue of inequity in education.
 The admissions process has really opened my eyes on a grander scale to the problems that exist.”